giorgiaBertacchini/MLOps-DevelopPhase/README.md

 mlflow run . --experiment-name activities-example
 ```

-### How to run mlflow project in Windows

-You can run mlflow project with:
+To run mlflow project in Windows, you can run mlflow project with:

 ```
 mlflow run . --experiment-name activities-example --no-conda